-The thermosphere is a region of very high temperature that extends from the top of the mesosphere at around 85 kilometers up to 640 kilometers above the Earth's surface.
-It is called the thermosphere because temperatures can reach up to 1500 degrees Celsius.
-However, despite the high temperatures, the pressure is too low for objects in this layer to overheat from exposure.
+The thermosphere is a region of very high temperature that extends from the top of the mesosphere at around 85 kilometers (53 miles) up to 640 kilometers (400 miles) above the Earth's surface.
+It is called the thermosphere because temperatures can reach up to 1,500 degrees Celsius (2,732 degrees Fahrenheit).
+However, despite the high temperatures, the pressure is very low, so satellites don't suffer heat damage.

-Above the thermosphere is a final layer called the exosphere, which extends up to 10,000 kilometers, or 6,200 miles, above the Earth, depending on how it is defined.
-Some definitions of the exosphere include all space up until the point where atoms are no longer gravitationally bound to the Earth and get knocked away by solar wind.
-The upper boundary is difficult to define since the exosphere has no pressure and molecules float freely on ballistic trajectories.
+Above the thermosphere sits a final layer called the exosphere, which extends up to 10,000 kilometers (6,200 miles) above the Earth, depending on how it is defined.
+Some definitions of the exosphere include all space up until the point where atoms get knocked away by solar wind.
+No distinct upper boundary exists since the exosphere has no pressure and molecules float freely here.
 Eventually, the exosphere gives way to space outside of the Earth's influence.

 Low Earth Orbit

-Low Earth Orbit, or LEO, is the lowest orbit in use by satellites and includes any orbit below 2,000 kilometers.
-Satellites at this altitude circle the Earth very quickly and their orbits degrade faster, which means they will eventually fall back to Earth if not kept up by thrusters.
+The lowest-orbiting satellites occupy Low Earth Orbit, or LEO, which includes any orbit below 2,000 kilometers (1,243 miles).
+Satellites at this altitude circle the Earth very quickly and their orbits degrade faster, which means they eventually fall back to Earth if not kept up by thrusters.
 The International Space Station is in LEO and most satellites in LEO fly through the thermosphere, though those at the upper limit of LEO reach into the exosphere.
-Scientific research satellites are typically put into LEO so they can more closely monitor some type of activity on Earth.
+Scientific research satellites are typically put into LEO so they can more closely monitor activities on Earth.

 Mid and High Earth Orbit

-Satellites above LEO are all orbiting through the exosphere and can maintain their orbits for decades without adjustment.
-Weather and communication satellites are found in higher orbits because they need longer views of a given area of the planet to either carry transmissions or record data.
+Satellites above LEO all orbit through the exosphere and can maintain their orbits for decades without adjustment.
+Weather and communication satellites occupy higher orbits because they need longer views of a given area of the planet to either carry transmissions or record data.
 At the top of High Earth Orbit is geosynchronous orbit.
 Any satellite here will have an orbital period the same as the Earth's.
-A special version of the geosynchronous orbit is the geostationary orbit, which is the same but is along the equator.
+A special type of geosynchronous orbit is the geostationary orbit, which runs along the equator.
 This keeps the satellite at the same point in the sky throughout the entire orbit.